bhartiy/learnsellacious/pages/01.basics/03.system-requirements/default.md

 PHP Extensions: `MB String Library`.
 It is used by Sellacious in manipulating of database strings.<br>
 PHP Extension: `MYSQLi`.
 It is used by Sellacious for managing database.<br>

+Below are the minimum requirements.
+If you want to upload files more than the below size, increase below settings accordingly.

 PHP: `[upload_max_filesize = 20MB]`.<br>
 PHP: `[post_max_size = 20MB]`.<br>
 PHP: `[magic_quotes_gpc = Off]`.<br>